intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/k8s.md

 **Note:** to create the client container, `-v /etc/kubernetes:/etc/kubernetes:` and `-v /root/.kube:/root/.kube` are required to specify the path of kube config and installation.

-To specify more arguments, use:
+You can specify more arguments:

 ```bash
 sudo docker run -itd --net=host \